network-science-lab/infmax-mds-ltm-mln/README.md

 │   ├── raw_results
-│   └── test                -> examplary results of the simulator used in the E2E test ├── env                     -> a definition of the runtime environment ├── example_config.yaml     -> an example of the config accepted by the simulator ├── run_experiments.py      -> an entrypoint to trigger the pipeline to evaluate MDS in InfMax ├── src                     -> scripts to execute experiments and process the results ├── test_reproducibility.py -> E2E test to prove that results can be repeated ├── visualise_mds.py        -> produce structural and cantrality-based visualisations of MDS └── visualise_results.ipynb -> a notebook to produce results analysis
+│   └── test                -> examplary results of the simulator used in the E2E test ├── env                     -> a definition of the runtime environment ├── src                     -> scripts to execute experiments and process the results ├── example_config.yaml     -> an example of the config accepted by the simulator ├── run_experiments.py      -> an entrypoint to trigger the pipeline to evaluate MDS in InfMax ├── test_reproducibility.py -> E2E test to prove that results can be repeated ├── produce_comparison.py   -> produce CSV with comparison between (non)MDS w.r.t. dynamics and gain ├── visualise_mds.py        -> produce structural and cantrality-based visualisations of MDS └── visualise_results.ipynb -> a notebook to produce results analysis
 ```